dashincubator/dash-incubator-app/rules.md

 ### 4.2.1 Bounty Cards

-When an admin creates a Bounty Card, they are assigned as the Bounty Admin for that Card (by assigning themselves as the Card Member on Trello) which gives them the right to earn Admin Rewards on all the Bounty’s completed Tasks.
+When an admin creates a Bounty Card, they are assigned as the Bounty Admin for that Card (by assigning themselves as the Card Member on Trello) which gives them the right to earn Admin Rewards on all the Bounty’s finished Tasks.

 Cards should always have only one member assigned at a time and who is the Bounty Admin for that card.